This post contains affiliate links. Click here to read my affiliate policy.

 Tip No.4: You’re not on your own

-It’s pretty common for people to have that Eureka! moment when they think they’ve just invented the best thing since sliced bread.
+It’s pretty common for people to have that Eureka! moment when they think they’ve just invented the best thing since sliced gluten free sourdough bread.
 However, the soufflé often falls flat when it comes to execution.

 Indeed, most people think that because they aren’t cosmetic scientists or don’t own a soap factory, they can’t follow through with their ideas.
 The same holds true for people looking at getting started in the CBD skincare market.